 All hazardous materials must be properly labeled including their exact contents, hazardous properties, date of receipt, and if appropriate, date of expiration.

-Hazardous substances should be stored in original containers in which they were packaged at the manufacturing plant.
+Hazardous substances should be stored in original containers packaged by the manufacturer.
 If this is not practical, these products should be transferred according to manufacturers' recommendations into containers that are constructed to withstand the effects of the product over the maximum storage time.